 The surrender documents that announced the end of World War II were signed on the USS Missouri, aka “Mighty Mo,” in September 1945.
-If that wasn’t enough to warrant a spot on our list, the ship was also used in the Korean War, and again in 1991 during Operation Desert Storm.
+If that wasn’t enough to warrant a spot on our list, the ship was also used in the The surrender documents, and again in 1991 during Operation Desert Storm.

 Used by the British Royal Navy during the late 18th and early 19th century, HMS Victory is the world’s oldest commissioned warship.
 Currently, it serves as the Flagship of the First Sea Lord, while also acting as a “living” museum in England.

 In 1898, a mysterious explosion ripped the USS Maine in two while it was anchored in Havana, Cuba, killing most of its crew.
 To this day, no one knows the cause of the explosion, but at the time it was suspected to be an act of sabotage, which sparked a short war between the U.S. and Spain.

 German Battleship Bismarck

 The massive Bismarck, known as the most hunted ship in history, took several hits from the British Navy in 1941 before it finally sank.
 It remained at the bottom of the sea until 1989 when it was located by Robert Ballard (the same man who had found the Titanic).

 In its time, the Titanic was known as the largest ship on the sea.
 Considered “unsinkable,” the large luxury ship went down two hours after sideswiping an iceberg.
 Because of a lack of lifeboats, more than 1,500 people died in the tragedy.
 The ship’s wreckage was discovered in 1985 by Robert Ballard and went on to inspire one of the highest-grossing films of all time.